 The Concluding Part

-If you are travelling to the eastern part of India and interested to experience specifically the beauty of the Bengal folk and tribal culture, then you must not miss out visiting this lively market at Sonajhuri.
-It showcases the immense talent of the local artists in carving several handmade products, made of wood, terracotta, bamboo stripes and threads.
-You can even enjoy the elaborate authentic Bengali Thali or meal near the Sonajhuri forest.
+If you are traveling to the eastern part of India and are interested to experience specifically the beauty of the Bengal folk and tribal culture, then you must not miss out on visiting this lively market at Sonajhuri.
+It showcases the immense talent of the local artists in carving several handmade products, made of wood, terracotta, bamboo stripes, and threads.
+You can even enjoy the elaborate authentic Bengali Thali meal near the Sonajhuri forest.
 I bet you will not be disappointed.

 Please also read the article on Ima Keithel Market